vectordotdev/vector/website/docs/setup/guides/getting-started.md

 ---
-title: Sending Your First Event
-description: A "Hello World" getting started guide
+title: Getting Started Guide
+sidebar_label: Getting Started
+description: Quickly and easily get started with Vector
 ---

 This is a "Hello World" style guide that walks through sending your first